peterparkedcar165/mythicalcreatures/README.md

                         -No mining exhaustion
                         -Can mine without pickaxe.
                         -+25% Extra Ore Chance
+                        -+1 Extra Ore
                         -Does not take suffocation damage.
                         -Smaller and less health by 25%.

 [BONUS] : -Mining stone-based blocks grant Haste up to Haste II.

-Active 1 [EBear Trap]: -Place down a trap that remains transparent and takes the appearance of the floor??.
+Active 1 [Bear Trap]: -Place down a trap that remains transparent and takes the appearance of the floor??.
 Enemies that step on the traps are damaged and rooted.
                                 -Trap disappears after 2 minutes.
                                 -Dead By Daylight looking like bear traps.
                                 -Traps root for 12 seconds.
 Damage is dealt upon triggering the trap.